AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Method

-We used member checking to validate our findings: results were sent to 371 participants who opted into follow-up contact, and 62 replied.
-Their feedback affirmed the findings and offered clarifications; no new insights or disagreements emerged.
+Finally, we validated our findings through member checking: findings were shared with 371 participants who opted into follow-up, and 62 responded.
+Their feedback affirmed the interpretations and offered clarifications; no new insights or disagreements emerged.